UXlySoftware/1shot-clients/clients/python/README.md

 #### VS Code
 1. Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS)
 2. Type "Python: Select Interpreter"
-3. Choose the interpreter from your virtual environment (it should be something like `.venv/Scripts/python.exe` on Windows or `.venv/bin/python` on Unix-like systems)
+3. Choose the interpreter from your Hatch environment (it should be something like `hatch/virtual/default/Scripts/python.exe` on Windows or `hatch/virtual/default/bin/python` on Unix-like systems)

 #### PyCharm
 1. Go to `File > Settings > Project > Python Interpreter` (Windows/Linux) or `PyCharm > Preferences > Project > Python Interpreter` (macOS)
 2. Click the gear icon and select "Add"
-3. Choose "Existing Environment" and select the Python interpreter from your virtual environment
+3. Choose "Existing Environment" and select the Python interpreter from your Hatch environment at `hatch/virtual/default/Scripts/python.exe` (Windows) or `hatch/virtual/default/bin/python` (Unix-like systems)

 #### General Tips
 - Make sure your IDE's Python extension is installed and up to date